venkateshk111/terraform-beginners-guide/03-Terraform-Terminologies/README.md

 ### Meta-Arguments:

-- **Definition:** Meta-arguments are used to modify the behavior of resources or define how Terraform should manage certain aspects of the infrastructure.
+- Meta-arguments are used to modify the behavior of resources or define how Terraform should manage certain aspects of the infrastructure.
 - commonly used meta-arguments : ***count***, ***for_each***, ***depends_on***

 - **Example:**